Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 erences and overloading together, but it controls the conditions under which compilers may use the universal reference overloads.
 * Universal reference parameters often have efficiency advantages, but they typically have usability disadvantages.

+# Item 28: Understand reference collapsing
+## Things to Remember
+* Reference collapsing occurs in four contexts: template instantiation, `auto` type generation, creation and use of `typedef`s and alias declarations, and `decltype`
+* When compilers generate a reference to a reference in a reference collapsing context, the result becomes a single reference.
+If either of the original refer‐ ences is an lvalue reference, the result is an lvalue reference.
+Otherwise it’s an rvalue reference
+* Universal references are rvalue references in contexts where type deduction distinguishes lvalues from rvalues and where reference collapsing occurs.